 It fits great in your hand, making it comfortable for extended use.
 It’s got an internal Lithium-ion battery which can be easily charged with a USB cable.
 It also can sync to 3 devices at once, which is nifty.

 The Logitech M570 is an incredibly comfortable and affordable mouse which also includes a trackball, something which many music producers have opted for in their music studio.

 It saves a ton of space and will improve wrist comfort.
 After getting used to it, the M570 trackball turns out to be great for long term use in the studio.
 It works on both Apple Mac and Windows computers, but sculpted for right-hand users only.

 This is another ergonomic mouse for right-handed users only, and while the Microsoft Sculpt Ergonomic Mouse might look like a strange round bubble, it’s actually incredibly comfortable.
 The shape encourages a more natural hand, wrist and forearm posture.
 Sadly, the USB dongle is quite large and is prone to breaking (which is why we swapped to the Logitech MX Master 3).

 The Microsoft Ergonomic Mouse is a cheaper, wired Surface Precision Mouse that still features programmable buttons and the same comfortable design.
 And for more than half the price of a Precision Mouse too.
 This is an excellent mouse for the price and is incredibly versatile.

 Kensington Expert Mouse Wireless Trackball

 While it initially might seem daunting, a finger-operated trackball might be the best way for some to work in a music studio.
-The mouse works great for right and left-handed users.
+The Kensington Expert Mouse works great for right and left-handed users.
 It’s wireless and can be connected via Bluetooth or 2.4GHz wireless dongle, and uses AA batteries.
 There’s also a cheaper, wired option if you don’t want to spend around $65 on this wireless version.

 Is a trackball better than a mouse?